 What is eLORA in radiology?

 eLORA stands for e-licensing of Radiation Applications.
 As per the statutory requirement given by AERB, all medical radiation facilities in India (nuclear medicine/radiotherapy/diagnostic radiology) have to mandatorily obtain a license from the eLORA platform, which is a web-based application on the AERB website.

 AERB:- Download PDF Here

 What is the AERB registration?

 All institutes in possession of medical diagnostic x-ray equipment must mandatorily obtain a license for operation from AERB.
-This is can be done by registering at e-governance platform eLORA (e-licensing of Radiation Applications).
+This can be done by registering at the e-governance platform eLORA (e-licensing of Radiation Applications).